htdebeer/pandocomatic/documentation/manual.md

 ::paru::insert configuration.md

-# Use case I: Automating setting up and running pandoc for a series of related papers
+# Automating setting up and running pandoc for a series of related papers

 ::paru::insert use_pandocomatic_to_automate_pandoc.md

-# Use case II: Use pandocomatic as a static site generator
+# Using pandocomatic as a static site generator

 ::paru::insert use_pandocomatic_as_a_static_site_generator.md